EvolBioInf/andi/README.md

 ## Prerequisites

-This program has the following external dependency: [libdivsufsort](https://code.google.com/p/libdivsufsort/).
-Please make sure you installed `libdivsufsort` before attempting a build.
+This program has the following external dependencies: [libdivsufsort](https://code.google.com/p/libdivsufsort/) and the [GSL](https://www.gnu.org/software/gsl/).
+Please make sure you installed both before attempting a build.
 If you did get the source, not as a tarball, but straight from the git repository, you will also need the autotools.
 Run `autoreconf -i` to generate the configure script and continue with the next step.

 ## Compiling